Building Capacity with Digital Governance

 3. Sustainable Technology Foundations

 Third, you need a marketing technology stack that can evolve and grow as your needs do.
 Digital sustainability principles should drive this process toward more responsible solutions.
+This is especially relevant as new Generative AI tools flood the market.

 Plus, using open source over proprietary tools can help reduce costs.
 To that end, give back to the open source community by sharing tools, resources, and solutions you devise.